JSorella/comfortable-posting-polls/README.md

  "The Worst of Pink Floyd" is the result of many people votes in a listenable way.

- I hate to include `What do you want from me` and `Several Species` here, I love that tracks, but this is what people have chose.
+ I hate to include `What do you want from me`,  `Several Species` and `Another Brick in the Wall pt.2` here, I love that tracks, but this is what people have chose.

  I hope you enjoy "The Worst of Pink Floyd", or dislike it as many others done!